 Months of entry

-The Master of Counselling (Interpersonal Dialogue) is the new two year full-time professionally-accredited postgraduate qualification in counselling.
+This programme is professionally-accredited postgraduate qualification in counselling.
 It is an accelerated version of the well-established Master of Counselling (MCouns), which is offered over four years part-time.

-The Master of Counselling (Interpersonal Dialogue) is specifically designed for international students, with significant professional experience in related fields, who are seeking to gain a fully accredited professional qualification in counselling in the United Kingdom.
+The programme is specifically designed for international students, with significant professional experience in related fields, who are seeking to gain a fully accredited professional qualification in counselling in the United Kingdom.

 Combining academic rigour with high quality professional training, the programme provides unique opportunities for training, learning and research in the field of counselling and psychotherapy.
 The award of this degree allows graduates to practise as counsellors or therapists in the UK and in other countries with equivalent professional and academic standards.